Social Impact and Ethical Sourcing

 Another aspect of ethical sourcing that we focus on has to do with raw materials profiting war and terrorism.
 These are commonly referred to as conflict minerals or conflict stones.
 An example of this is Lapis Lazuli.
 Lapis is a beautiful deep blue stone that is found in Afghanistan.
 When we first purchased Lapis, it wasn't considered a conflict stone; however, it became one in 2016.
 At this time, it was discovered that most lapis mines were forcibly seized in January 2014.
 It is estimated that 50% of the profit made from Lapis sales goes directly to the Taliban.
 Lapis also fuels government corruption.
 Evidence shows that several government officials directly benefit from illegal lapis trading.
 Also, the people who mine the lapis are forced to do so and suffer greatly in the process.
 Because of all the social and political implications of Lapis, we no longer purchase Lapis.
 What we have in stock was purchased long before Lapis was labeled a conflict mineral and it will be the last that we use for the foreseeable future. (source: Global Witness www.globalwitness.org/afghanistan-lapis/).

-considered "conflict minerals"?
+One question that we are asked regularly is, what stones are considered "conflict minerals"?
 We wish there was an easy way to answer this question.
 After extensive research, we were unable to find a complete list of all conflict minerals.
 The best rule of thumb is to look at the source of the stone.
 If the stone is mined in a country that is currently experiencing war, has a high level of terrorism, or has a government that is forcibly taking control of resources, then it is most likely a conflict mineral.
 If you are ever unsure about a stone's origin, ask the supplier.
 If they are unable, or unwilling, to tell you where they buy their stones, then you may want to buy from another place.
 We wish there was a better system in place, but there isn't.
 All you can do is educate yourself on the source of specific stones and use your best judgment.